aio-libs/aiohttp/docs/web_advanced.rst

 one ``yield``.

-*aiohttp* guarantees that *cleanup code* is called if and only if *startup code* was successfuly finished.
+*aiohttp* guarantees that *cleanup code* is called if and only if *startup code* was successfully finished.

 Asynchronous generators are supported by Python 3.6+, on Python 3.5 please use `async_generator <https://pypi.org/project/async_generator/>`_